MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 3. Select the **Apps** icon on the bottom left.

 5. Look for the app named **Power Automate** and install it.
-The app appears on the left menu of Teams.
+The app appears on the left menu in Teams.

    You can pin the app to keep it there when you reopen Teams.